← Sherry

 Sights

-The Puente de la Pepa bridge (opened 2015) connects Cádiz with Puerto Real across the bay.
+The Puente de la Pepa bridge (opened 2015, 3.1 km long) connects Cádiz with Puerto Real across the bay.
+At the time of opening, the second-longest cable-stayed bridge in Europe.
 For sherry tourists, it is more a passage toward Jerez or El Puerto than an end destination.

 Signature grape